SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ## Monetization Filter

+Players can filter the in-game server list by this field.
+It is not required to configure this field, but ideally it should be set to whichever value accurately describes your server's monetization practices.
+When configured, this field must be configured truthfully.

+### `Unspecified`

-The "Monetization" field in each server's Config.json file defaults to "Unspecified", but can be set to "None" or "NonGameplay".
-If configuring this field please ensure to be truthful.
-"None" is for unmonetized or donation-only servers, and "NonGameplay" is for servers with purchases that do not provide a gameplay advantage.
-Players filtering the server list by "NonGameplay" will also see "None" servers.
+The "Monetization" field in each server's Config.json file defaults to `Unspecified`.
+Ideally, this field should be set to whichever value accurately describes your server's monetization practices.
+This field should be configured truthfully, as players can filter the in-game server list by this field.

+### `None`

+Servers that are entirely unmonetized, or only offer a donation option, can use the `None` value.

+### `NonGameplay`

+Servers that only offer microtransactions that do not provide a gameplay advantage can use the `NonGameplay` value.
+For example, selling custom weapon skins and chat colors would qualify as not being a gameplay advantage.

+### `Gameplay`

+Servers that offer "pay-to-win" microtransactions that provide a gameplay advantage can use the `Gameplay` value.
+For example, selling "kits" would be a gameplay advantage.

 ## Online Conduct